randxie/randxie.github.io/_posts/2022-12-11-cheap-and-stable-to-run-dl-workload.md

 add_to_english_list: true
 ---

 Recently, I started to get very obsessed with stable diffusion.
 In order to work with large DL models, you certainly need GPU resources.
-In this blog post, I will share with you the cheapest and most stable way to run these DL models that I found.
+In this blog post, I will share with you the cheapest and most stable way to run these DL models.
 To decide what's the best way for you, firstly think about the usage pattern.
 And the metric is pretty simple: do you need to run DL training 7-24?

 ## Solution for 7-24 Training

-Previously, I was a heavy Kaggle user that I participated in many competitions.
-Over that period, I run DL/ML trainings almost 7-24.
+Previously, I was a heavy Kaggle user and I participated in many competitions.
+Over that period, I run DL/ML training almost 7-24.
 If your usage pattern fits into this case, then building your own DL workstation is the most cost-effective.
 And that's what I did back in 2017:

 * Find DL workstation hardware list in [PC partpicker](https://pcpartpicker.com/) based on your budge
 * Purchase all the hardware and assemble yourself